 We begin by demonstrating that there is value and importance in being counted on.

 We need to let others know that we stand strong in our defence and protection of those who are bullied or cyber bullied.
 We must be steadfast in our commitment to fighting this virus on every front that we can.
 We must follow through with what we say we will do and when we will do it.
 In a time where loyalty is a foreign friend, we can become the companion who is counted on.
 Although it may be impossible to contain the cruelty of cyber bullying, we can counter it with a force of courageous compassion and potent infusions of advocacy and alliance.
-Speak up; speak out; and speak now.
+Speak up; speak out; and speak now about harassment.

 Publisher’s Note: Holli Kenley is an American Licensed Marriage and Family Therapist and the author of “ Daughters Betrayed By Their Mothers: Moving from Brokenness to Wholeness” and “Power Down & Parent Up!: Cyber Bullying, Screen Dependence & Raising Tech-Healthy Children”